 Although it has many merits, the Vilna section of the Koren does not compare favorably with the original Hebrew-only Steinsaltz.

-The return to the Vilna format (a trend that began some years ago with a tzurat ha-daf edition of the Hebrew Steinsaltz) is significant because it is a regression, reversing the groundbreaking approach of the flagship edition.
+The return to the Vilna format (a trend that began some years ago with a tzurat ha-daf edition of the Hebrew Steinsaltz) is significant because it is a regression, reversing the groundbreaking approach of the original edition.
 When it first appeared, an outstanding feature of the Steinsaltz -- second only to the Modern Hebrew translation -- was the new layout, a fundamental and deliberate departure from the standard Vilna pagination.
 Aside from vocalization and punctuation, Rabbi Steinsaltz introduced a new system of paragraphs to break up the text into logical sections.
 And, he split each amud of the Vilna page into a two-page spread.
 For many Talmud students, the modern look-and-feel of that edition was, and remains, its most appealing feature.
 To its detractors as well as its advocates, the first Steinsaltz did away with tzuras ha-daf in its current literal sense.

 On the pages of the Koren, something is gained, but something is also lost.
 The original Steinsaltz has a tangible airiness -- there is ample spacing between lines of mostly equal width -- allowing the reader to more easily follow and grasp the sometimes knotty text.
 The aesthetic clarity of the layout minimizes intimidation and eases the way to comprehension.
 In contrast, the punctuated Vilna pages of the Koren feel busy and crowded (true to their tzuras ha-daf ideal, the Koren editors painstakingly mirrored the layout of the late nineteenth-century Romm family Talmud down to the width of each line).
 Side by side with the Koren, the Vilna-Romm edition is actually neater and more welcoming, despite its lack of nikud.